Product Fundamentals: Investment Manager’s Insurance

 Takeaways

 The number of insurers offering this cover is limited.
-It is prudent when applying for cover that one broker is appointed to canvass quotations.
-Having more than one broker in the insurance market will work against the objective to obtain the most appropriate cover at the the most competitive price.
+It is prudent when applying for cover that one advisor is appointed to canvass quotations.
+Having more than one advisor in the insurance market will work against the objective to obtain the most appropriate cover at the the most competitive price.
 See our article on this topic here.

 From the above you should now understand that there are complexities in arranging and advising on IMI policies.
-It is paramount the proposer applying for cover is represented by a broker with extensive experience in the product line and industry.
+It is paramount the proposer applying for cover is represented by an advisor with extensive experience in the product line and industry.

 For further information on Investment Manager’s Insurance or to obtain a quote, please contact us via the form below.